|

 While the Nx Console / GitHub breach received the most public attention, CISA’s advisory formally documents a second simultaneous operation.
 In Megalodon, attackers injected malicious GitHub Actions workflow files directly into public GitHub repositories — targeting the CI/CD pipeline itself rather than individual developer machines.
 These workflows were designed to harvest secrets from the pipeline execution environment: CI/CD tokens, cloud credentials (AWS, Azure, GCP), and authentication keys stored in environment variables during pipeline runs, then exfiltrate them to attacker-controlled infrastructure.

-CISA specifically flagged a pattern of suspicious commits and pull requests from automated accounts with names including build-bot, auto-ci, ci-bot, and pipeline-bot — the naming conventions used by Megalodon’s automated tooling to blend in with legitimate CI/CD automation accounts.
+CISA specifically flagged a pattern of suspicious commits and pull requests from automated accounts with names including build-bot, auto-ci, ci-bot, and pipeline-bot.
 Any such activity modifying workflow files after May 18, 2026 should be treated as a confirmed Megalodon indicator until proven otherwise.
+This type of CI/CD credential harvesting is exactly what DataWater described in our deep-dive on secrets management failures in enterprise infrastructure — credentials injected into pipeline environment variables are among the most consistently over-exposed and under-protected assets in software organizations.

 The strategic significance of Megalodon running simultaneously with the Nx Console campaign is architectural: the two operations attacked every layer of the developer trust chain in parallel.
 The Nx Console attack harvested credentials held locally on developer machines.
 Megalodon harvested secrets injected at runtime in CI/CD pipelines.
-An organization that rotated developer machine credentials but did not audit its pipeline workflow files may have incomplete remediation — and credentials exfiltrated through Megalodon still live in attacker hands.
+An organization that rotated developer machine credentials but did not audit its pipeline workflow files may have incomplete remediation.
+This two-layer approach is consistent with the third-party and supply chain risk patterns we document — attackers increasingly chain multiple trust relationships to maximize credential coverage.

 The complete attack chain: TanStack to GitHub’s internal codebase

-The CISA advisory combined with technical analyses from Rescana, SANS ISC, and the Microsoft Security Blog now provides a fully documented attack chain across five stages spanning three weeks:
+The CISA advisory combined with technical analyses from Rescana, SANS ISC, and the Microsoft Security Blog now provides a fully documented attack chain across five stages spanning three weeks.
+DataWater covered the full original technical breakdown in our May 21 article on how the TanStack → Nx Console → GitHub cascade unfolded:

 Stage 1 — TanStack GitHub Actions cache poisoning (May 11)

 TeamPCP exploited a pull_request_target workflow misconfiguration at TanStack — a common GitHub Actions security gap that grants elevated repository permissions to pull requests from external forks.
 Through GitHub Actions cache poisoning, they injected a malicious pnpm store into TanStack’s shared workflow cache, gaining CI/CD publishing credentials that allowed them to push 84 malicious versions across 42 @tanstack npm packages simultaneously.
-The embedded credential-stealing worm propagated to downstream packages in @mistralai, @uipath, @squawk, and guardrails-ai namespaces — none of which were direct targets, all of which were compromised through their dependency on @tanstack packages.
+The embedded credential-stealing worm propagated to downstream packages in @mistralai, @uipath, @squawk, and guardrails-ai namespaces.
+The application security posture management blind spot that enabled this: organizations have extensive visibility into their own code, but near-zero visibility into the security posture of their transitive dependencies.

 Stage 2 — Narwhal Technologies developer device compromise (May 11–18)